KILTprotocol/docs/docs/participate/01_Staking/02_advanced_collator_section/04_monitoring.md

 - **Node Exporter**: collects metrics from the host machine including CPU, memory, and storage usage, and network traffic statistics
 - **Prometheus**: stores the metrics collected by Node Exporter and collects additional metrics from the blockchain node
 - **Grafana**: shows the collected metrics in a customizable dashboard and can be configured to send alerts when certain conditions are met
-- **Collator**: the collator node itself which runs one of the available KILT runtimes
+- **Collator**: the Collator node itself which runs one of the available KILT runtimes

 ## Installation
 Install the latest version of docker-compose from the [official docker-compose installation guide](https://docs.docker.com/compose/install/), then: